meshivanshsemwal/meshivanshsemwal/README.md

 I love exploring and working with a variety of technologies, including but not limited to:

 - Programming Languages: Python, c
-- Web Development: HTML, CSS,
+- Web Development: HTML, CSS
 - Data Science: Pandas, NumPy
 - Version Control: Git and GitHub